alyhall/species-impacts-seagrass-metabolism/README.md

 # Benthic metabolism of Chesapeake Bay seagrasses

 This dataset contains environmental variables, seagrass biomass metrics, and calculated benthic metabolism metrics for seagrass meadows (Zostera marina & Ruppia maritima) at sites in the lower Chesapeake Bay, Virginia.
-The data consist of one.csv files:
+The data consist of three .csv files:

 1) Seagrass_Metabolism_Dataframe.csv (individual chamber metabolic fluxes with all paired biotic and abiotic data for that incubation),